Pylons/pylons/pylons/docs/models.rst

 Throughout this chapter, `myapp` refers to your Pylons application's package directory (e.g., MyApp-1.0.1.egg/myapp).

 The Pylons development version (which will become Pylons 0.9.7) will ask when you create your application whether you intend to use SQLAlchemy, and will preconfigure it for you.
 In this case, you'll find that many of the steps below are already done.
 Pylons 0.9.6 does not do this, so you'll have to make all the changes by hand.
 Under the Attachments tab on this page you'll find a Pylons 0.9.6.1 application containing the code here.
 The application won't *do* anything because we've neglected the user interface, but you can examine the code or paste it into your own application.
-The `Pylons Cookbook <pylonscookbook:Home>`_ contains more advanced database tutorials.
+The `Pylons Cookbook <http://wiki.pylonshq.com/display/pylonscookbook/Home>`_ contains more advanced database tutorials.

 Install SQLAlchemy
 ------------------